zzzprojects/learn-orm/tutorials/fsharp/program-structure.md

 An F# application does not have any specific entry point.
 The compiler executes all top-level statements in the file from top to bottom.

-You can use `printfn` to print a text message on a console without using any entry point as shown below.
+You can use `printfn` to print a text message on a console without using any entry point, as shown below.

 ```csharp
 printfn "Welcome to F# Tutorial."